wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/ransomware-extortion-based-threats/includes/overview-ransomware.md

 Extracting money via cyberattacks is now a complete business model, where cybercriminal organizations run large call centers to handle ransom payments.
 They target large businesses and high-profile individuals to maximize payouts.
 But small businesses and individuals are still targeted, so no-one is safe from attack.
 The COVID-19 pandemic has pushed many users to remote working, meaning more companies are at risk as extra traffic goes through the internet.
 It’s vitally important that every business ensures they follow all recommendations to minimize any threat of attack.

-However, the continued increase in the number and scale of attacks has brought the issue more to the attention of law enforcement agencies, who are now spending more on targeting the attackers and having some very limited success.
+As the scale of ransomware and extortion based attacks increases, law enforcement agencies around the world are now starting to take increased interest in tracking down these criminals.